Esteban Ocon Much Happier After Alpine-To-Haas Move

 The Frenchman’s soured relationship with Alpine, formerly Renault, ended abruptly even before the season finale in Abu Dhabi late last year, when his successor Jack Doohan stepped into his cockpit.

 Even teammate Pierre Gasly, definitely not close friends with Ocon, recognised the brutality.
-“We didn’t really have the opportunity to say goodbye,” he said on Tuesday.
+“We didn’t really have the opportunity to say goodbye,” he said.

 Ocon, however, insists he has landed in a good place at his new team – Haas.